SushiApril/INF122/README.md

   - Refactored entire codebase to integrate with superclass
   - Integrated different GUI's into the main GUI
 - **Matthew Levin**:
-  - Developed the backend for the minesweeper game.
+  - Developed the backend for the minesweeper game
   - Filled out part of the documentation
+- **Nithin Senthil**:
+  - Developed the GUI for the minesweeper game